 The soft slug body dries out quickly if it's not protected.
 Slugs deal with this dilemma by secreting copious amounts of slime from skin glands, which keeps the skin moist and acts as a barrier against dessication.
 Even so, the animals are usually seen in damp environments rather than dry ones and are most active at night.
 Many slugs spend a lot of time underground.

-Slug slime also plays a vital role in locomotion.
+The slime also plays a vital role in locomotion.
 The lower surface of a slug’s body contains many slime-secreting glands.
-The slime released by these glands allows the slug to stick to surfaces—even vertical ones—as it moves by a series of muscular waves in the body.
+The material released by these glands allows the animal to stick to surfaces—even vertical ones—as it moves by a series of muscular waves in the body.
 This movement is known as adhesive locomotion.
 A slug sticks part of its body to the ground with its slime, uses its muscles to move its body forward and then pulls its body away from the adhesion.
 More slime is released and the process is repeated.
 The slime also helps to prevent injury when a slug travels over rough surfaces containing stones or sticks.